needle-mirror/com.unity.simulation.games/Documentation~/ImplementationGuide.md

 Before each run of your simulation, Game Simulation decides on a set of parameter values to evaluate.
 At runtime, your game must retrieve the set of parameter values for evaluation and then set variables in your game to those values.
 To fetch the parameter values, call `GameSimManager.Instance.FetchConfig(Action<GameSimConfigResponse>)`.
 This is included in the Game Simulation package.

 To load parameters into your game:
+1. Ensure you can access the Game Simulation types with `using Unity.Simulation.Games;`.
-1. Fetch this run’s set of parameter values with `GameSimManager.Instance`’s `FetchConfig` method at game start.
+2. Fetch this run’s set of parameter values with `GameSimManager.Instance`’s `FetchConfig` method at game start.
 This stores this run’s parameter values in a `GameSimConfigResponse` object.
-2. Set game variables to the values now stored in the `GameSimConfigResponse` object.
+3. Set game variables to the values now stored in the `GameSimConfigResponse` object.
 Access the variables stored in `GameSimConfigResponse` with
 `GameSimConfigResponse.Get[variable type]("key name");`

 ## Step 4.
 Enabling tracking of metrics
 Game Simulation uses a counter to track metrics throughout each run of your game.
+You can set, increase, and reset a counter's value at any point of your game code.
+You can also take a snapshot of all the counters with a label at a specific point.
+For example, when a level or a session completes.
+In addition, you can snapshot a counter at a specific time interval with the minimum interval of 15 seconds.
-When the simulation ends, you can download these metrics in both raw and aggregated forms from the Game Simulation web UI.
+Once the simulation completes, you can download these metrics in both raw and aggregated forms from the Game Simulation [Dashboard](https://gamesimulation.unity3d.com).

 ### Example implementation
 This example uses a racing game which tracks lap count and finishing time.

-1. Call `IncrementCounter` or `SetCounter` to update counter values.
+#### Call `IncrementCounter` or `SetCounter` to update counter values.

 If no counter is found with the supplied `name`, it is created, initialized to 0, then either incremented or set as appropriate.
 ```
    void OnLapFinish()
    {